A primal-dual flow for affine constrained convex optimization: Concluding Remarks

 In this work, we introduce a novel dynamical system, called primal-dual flow, for solving affine constrained convex optimization.
 The current model is a modification of the standard saddle-point dynamics.
 In continuous level, exponential decay of a tailored Lyapunov function is established.
 Then, in discrete level, primal-dual type algorithms are obtained from proper time discretizations of the presented primal-dual flow and nonergodic convergence rates are established via a unified discrete Lyapunov function.

-The proposed methods adopt dynamically changing parameters and the subproblem with respect to the dual variable is solved by the semi-smooth Newton iteration.
+The proposed methods adopt dynamically changing parameters and the subproblem with respect to the multiplier is solved by the semi-smooth Newton iteration.
 This can be quite efficient provided that the problem has nice properties such as semi-smoothness and sparsity, as showed by numerical results of the $l_1$-$l_2$ problem and the total-variation based denoising model.

-Below, we list several ongoing works. \begin{itemize} \item First, well-posedness (existence and uniqueness) of the primal-dual flow system \cref{eq:pdf-x-non} is an interesting topic. \item Also, the exponential decay property \cref{eq:pdf-sys-EG} and weak convergence of the trajectory under general nonsmooth setting deserves future investigations. \item Besides, rigorous convergence rate analysis with inexact computation and restart technique requires further attentions. \end{itemize}
+To the end, we list several ongoing works.
+First, well-posedness (existence and uniqueness) of the primal-dual flow system \cref{eq:pdf-x-non} is an interesting topic.
+Also, the exponential decay property \cref{eq:pdf-sys-EG} and weak convergence of the trajectory under general nonsmooth setting deserves future investigations.
+Besides, rigorous convergence rate analysis with inexact computation and restart technique requires further attentions.